JBJamesBrownJB/nova-modelling/model_fundamentals.md

 The Nova modelling approach fundamentally roots everything you do in your users.

-Users come to your product to get things done. **Jobs To Be Done (JTBD)** are the foundation of your product.
+Users come to your product to get things done. **Jobs To Be Done (Goal)** are the foundation of your product.

-Through these JTBDs, you can:
+Through these Goals, you can:
 - Track progress
 - Design underlying architecture
 - Spot team topological seams